 Filing your US tax return is due on June 15 – the automatic, 2-month filing extension for expats.
 However, you may need to file for the October 15 deadline due to Australia having a different tax year.
 Please see our ”Different Tax Years” section below.

 Additionally, if you have or have had $10,000 or more total from all of your foreign financial accounts at any one time in 2020, you’ll need to file an FBAR.
 This form is due on October 15.
 However, if you file expat taxes with MyExpatTaxes, you can have this filled out smoothly and electronically before this deadline.

 American expats in Australia could receive $1,400 or more stimulus payments if they either filed a 2018/2019 tax return or used the IRS Non-filer portal in 2020.
 Now, in 2021, the second round of payments came out for those who qualify, being $600.

-To qualify for the 2021 stimulus payments as an American expat, you will need to file a 2020 tax return.
-Even if you don’t need to file a return, the IRS will require you to do so to receive this relief payment.
+To qualify for the 2021 stimulus payments as an American expat, you must file a 2020 tax return.
+Even if you don’t need to file a return, the IRS will require you to do so to receive the payment.